dusan-borovcanin/dotfiles/README.md

-# zsh-config
+# My config files

-ZSH and Tmux config

-This is my conifg for `zsh` and `tmux` and some editors I use on a daily basis.
+This is my conifg for `zsh`, `tmux`, `i3wm` and some tools I use on a daily basis.
 Repo contains config files and themes.
 This config is highly inspired by [this one](https://github.com/mijicd/dotfiles).